 5. Are you getting older?
 The older you get, the more your chances of breast cancer increase.
 That is why the American Cancer Society recommends all women 40 years and older to have regular mammograms.
 Women at increased risk of breast cancer should also have magnetic resonance imaging (MRIs), which can be more effective at detecting any change in breast tissue that may be of concern.

 What if I Already See My Doctor Regularly?
-Should I Still Conduct Breast Checks?
+Should I Still Conduct Breast Exams?

 I had my first mammogram two years ago, which came out clear.
 The new guidelines recommend that women 40 years old should have imaging examinations every two years, unless they are considered at highest risk.
 Some recommendations suggest that women can wait until age 45 or even 50!